Frequently Asked Questions (FAQs)

 - It creates a fire or safety hazard.

-Complaints about air pollution caused by open burning of yard waste should be filed with ADEQ.
+Complaints about air pollution caused by open burning of yard waste should be filed with DEQ.
 Nuisance, fire, and safety complaints should be filed with the local fire or police department or sheriff's office.

-Complaints about air pollution caused by open burning of yard waste should be filed with ADEQ.
+Complaints about air pollution caused by open burning of yard waste should be filed with DEQ.
 Nuisance, fire, and safety complaints should be filed with the local fire or police department or sheriff's office.

 Local or state officials can take steps to ensure a fire is extinguished and possibly issue a ticket or a fine if they find that open burning of yard waste is one or more of the following: